mgjust/allanlab/_pages/home.md

 My works spans many ecological subdiscplines.
 My most recent research has focused on a urban tree-insect herbivore system (see [Research](research)).

-I am a USDA NIFA Postdoctoral fellow working at North Carolina State University as a memeber of the [Frank Lab]("https://ecoipm.org").
+I am a USDA NIFA Postdoctoral fellow working at North Carolina State University as a member of the [Frank Lab]("https://ecoipm.org").